GeorgeGray97/level5-portfolio/INSTRUCTIONS-for-creating-your-agency-site/pre-launch-checklist.md

 ✏️ Created a 'call to action' to the portfolio page (the portfolio page will eventually form the list of documents you need to have in your portfolio for your final submission)
 ✏️ Added team member profiles
 ✏️ Added optimised team member images
 ✏️ Checked and completed the footer content
 ✏️ Added your style guide page to your submission
 ✏️ Once it's uploaded, have you checked your team site in multiple web browsers?
 (Including phone and tablet browsers)
+✏️ Have you checked your site for image optimisation and broken images in the chrome/firefox web developer tools?

 🔦 **These are what we will be looking at when we give you feedback on this submission point**